-Gas fuel supply systems, including gas fuel supply lines from production systems, are to comply with Chapter 16, Part N, as applicable.
-In this case, compartments or spaces containing complete systems for gas processing, (e.g., storage vessels, compressors, separators, filters and pressure control valves) are to be classified as hazardous areas in accordance with the requirements give in Part H and separated from engine and boiler rooms by gas-tight bulkheads.
+7 Gas fuel supply arrangements are to comply with the requirements given in -1 to -6 above.
+In such cases, complete systems for gas processing, i.e. storage vessels, compressors, separators, filters, pressure control valves, etc., are to be located in hazardous areas and separated from engine and boiler rooms by gas-tight bulkheads.